EDI Integration with SAP IDoc

-Here’s an example of the EDI to IDoc mapping.
+Here’s an example of IDoc mapping in SAP.

 STEP 2: Deliver the IDoc to SAP through an orchestration

 The final step is to design an orchestration that allows inbound EDI files to be delivered to SAP using the Adeptia SAP Adapter.
-Here’s a sample process of EDI idoc mapping in sap where an incoming EDI file is being sent to SAP PI/XI server.
-The mapping service created in step 1 is embedded as a second activity in the flow.
-Process picks up new EDI message and converts it to IDoc and delivers it to the SAP server.
+Here’s a sample process of EDI idoc mapping in sap where an incoming EDI file is being sent to the SAP PI/XI server.
+The mapping service created in Step 1 is embedded as a second activity in the flow.
+Process picks up new EDI message, converts it to IDoc, and delivers it to the SAP server.

 Run-time transactional logs are available to check the status of each transaction.